Price On Application

-At this very moment, adenosine is building up in your brain.
-The more adenosine you accumulate, the more tired you feel.
-Caffeine overrides your adenosine receptors, making you feel more alert.
-It also stays in your system longer than you might think, with a so-called half-life of about five to six hours, and a quarter-life of 12 hours.
+Caffeine has a half-life of about six hours, and a quarter-life of 12 hours.
 This means that if you have a cup of coffee at midday it will still be in your system at midnight.
-This may not stop you going to sleep, but it will affect the quality of your slumber, reducing the amount of deep sleep you get by about 20 per cent.
+It may not stop you going to sleep, but it will affect the quality of your slumber, reducing the amount of deep sleep you get by about 20%.

 Exercise reduces anxiety and tires your body out – both good for sleep.
 And if you’re well rested, you’re more likely to exercise.
 It’s a win-win.
 So get on that Technogym bike!
 But try not to exercise less than 2–3 hours before bed.